 The New Testament writers frequently testify to the need of duly-appointed, authoritative human leadership for instruction in the faith:

-And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.
-I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."
-Matt 16:18-19 (NIV)
+I also say to you that you are Peter, and upon this rock I will build My church; and the gates of Hades will not overpower it.
+I will give you the keys of the kingdom of heaven; and whatever you bind on earth shall have been bound in heaven, and whatever you loose on earth shall have been loosed in heaven.”

-Don't you remember that when I was with you I used to tell you these things?
-2 Thess 2:5 (NIV)
+Do you not remember that while I was still with you, I was telling you these things?

-Remember your leaders, who spoke the word of God to you.
-Consider the outcome of their way of life and imitate their faith.
-Heb 13:7 (NIV)
+Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.

-I have much to write to you, but I do not want to use paper and ink.
-Instead, I hope to visit you and talk with you face to face, so that our joy may be complete.
-2 John 1:12 (NIV)
+Though I have many things to write to you, I do not want to do so with paper and ink; but I hope to come to you and speak face to face, so that your joy may be made full.

 Further- individual Christians were not allowed to "interpret" these writings as they saw fit; those who did so were rebuked:

-Anyone who runs ahead and does not continue in the teaching of Christ does not have God; whoever continues in the teaching has both the Father and the Son.
-If anyone comes to you and does not bring this teaching, do not take him into your house or welcome him.
-Anyone who welcomes him shares in his wicked work.
-2 John 1:9-11 (NIV)
+Anyone who goes too far and does not abide in the teaching of Christ, does not have God; the one who abides in the teaching, he has both the Father and the Son.
+If anyone comes to you and does not bring this teaching, do not receive him into your house, and do not give him a greeting; for the one who gives him a greeting participates in his evil deeds.

-Then he opened their minds so they could understand the Scriptures.
-He told them, "This is what is written: The Christ will suffer and rise from the dead on the third day, and repentance and forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.
+Then He opened their minds to understand the Scriptures, and He said to them, “Thus it is written, that the Christ would suffer and rise again from the dead the third day, and that repentance for forgiveness of sins would be proclaimed in His name to all the nations, beginning from Jerusalem.
 You are witnesses of these things.
-I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high."
-Luke 24:45-49 (NIV)
+And behold, I am sending forth the promise of My Father upon you; but you are to stay in the city until you are clothed with power from on high.”

 Over and over again, we see that the early church did not practice "Scripture Alone."
 Christians did not devote themselves to studying Scripture to determine their guidance or church direction, practices or the like.
 The guidance of the church was a matter of continuing what had been started, under the direction of the apostles and other duly-appointed leaders.
 They were living out their faith, and growing in their understanding of it.